 Sometimes dividends get paid out of the pooled money rather than from income generated by the assets.
 This process limits cash flow for the REIT and diminishes the value of shares.

-A very big drawback to many non-traded REITs are the upfront fees.
+A very big drawback to many non-traded REITs is the upfront fees.

 Many charge 7-10% and some as much as 15% of all cash invested.
-Imagine buying an investment and starting of 10%+ in the hole before a single property has even been bought.
+Imagine buying an investment and starting off 10%+ in the hole before a single property has even been bought.

 Additionally, management fees are the silent killer of REIT returns.
 Pay attention to how much the managers are being compensated and if they are taking a portion of gross rents, purchase/sale price, etc.